Mohamed934789/USA-Regional-Sales-Analysis/README.md

 This project performs **Exploratory Data Analysis (EDA)** on **Acme Co.’s 2014–2018 USA Sales Dataset** to identify revenue & profit drivers, seasonal patterns, and customer segmentation.
 Findings from this analysis will be used to design a **Power BI dashboard** to support data-driven strategic decisions.

+> ⚠️ **Note:** This project was created as a **learning exercise** by following a tutorial and then implementing it from scratch to understand the full workflow of data cleaning, EDA, and visualization.

 ## ❓ Problem Statement
 Analyze Acme Co.’s historical sales data to:
 - Identify top-performing products, channels, and regions driving revenue & profit.